 Deputies Utilize Naloxone to Help Save Overdose Victim

-All Sheriff’s deputies received Naloxone, and training on its use, earlier this year through the combined effort of the Sheriff’ s Office and the Santa Barbara County Emergency Medical Services Agency.
+All Santa Barbara County Sheriff’s deputies receive training on the use of Naloxone.
+This lifesaving training is accomplished through the combined efforts of the Sheriff’s Office and the Santa Barbara County Emergency Medical Services Agency.